The-Wishlist-Co/docs/inventorySvcAPI.md

 ```

 ## Update an inventory Location By Ref
-Update an inventory Location data set in the TWC system based on locationRef.
+Update an inventory Location data set in the The Wishlist system based on locationRef.

 Endpoint: ```/api/location/locationRef={locationRef}"```